HartreeFoca/OohataHuzinaga.jl/docs/src/index.md

-# Ohata.jl: An application for Computational Chemists
+# OohataHuzinaga.jl: An application for Computational Chemists

 ## Overview